There’s a difference between the price you sell at and how much you pay yourself … you knew that already (didn’t you?!)

 But one of the reasons why many clients come to work with me is because we talk True Profit.

 It’s True Profit that I want to bring to your awareness today.

 True Profit is much more than just figures on a spreadsheet.
 And as much as I would love to give you a simple formula to work from, everyone’s True Profit calculations will vary depending on your values, priorities in life and your personality.

 Your True Profit is so much more than gross and net profit margins.

-If you are running a service based business, around your expertise, your day to day running costs are likely to be quite low.
-You don’t have retail space to rent, you probably don’t have a team of people you employ, there are no huge utilities bills to be paid nor are you importing raw materials or paying distribution costs.
+If you are running a service-based business, around your expertise, your day to day running costs are likely to be quite low.
+You don’t have retail space to rent, you probably don’t have a team of people you employ, there are no huge utility bills to be paid nor are you importing raw materials or paying distribution costs.

 The running costs of your business are going to be your phone, internet, web hosting, advertising, marketing, home office, possibly travel and outsourcing such as a virtual assistant or web manager.

 NOTE: If you really don’t know the exact running costs of your business, you need to get a handle on them right now.
 Especially look out for all those small monthly subscriptions to tech services you’ve got quietly running away from your Paypal account … they can add to hundreds every month if you’re not careful!